Furkakts/InMind/README.md

 ## Components

-**Onboarding**, used to give information and instructions about the app to make most of it.
+**Onboarding**, used to give information and instructions about the app to get the most out of it.

 **CoreData**, used to store passwords and notes locally.